luther9/shuffle/README.md

 ## Usage

-`shuffle N`
+`shuffle UNIQUE [GROUP...]`

-N is the number of cards in the deck.
+All non-option arguments must be integers.
+UNIQUE is the number of unique, unshuffled cards.
+The GROUPs are numbers of identical or pre-shuffled cards.
+When stacking the initial deck, arrange the cards specified by the arguments from the bottom up.

 The program will tell you how to divide the deck into two equal halves, called A and B. You will see something like "2 to A", which means to put 2 cards from the